-Ticket purchasing and space reservation is now open!
+Ticket purchasing and space reservation for spring 2017 is now open!

 Just follow these three simple steps in order to gain access to one of the best reading halls Trondheim has to offer: